danielpereira6/electric_car_charging/README.md

 - Validation of XML files based on an XML Schema document
 - Calculation of the amount to be paid in the month, based on the loaded XML files
 - Writing of the XML file with simulated loading data

+### How it works:
+- For the project, only one client was considered.
+- Inside the `"\src\main\resources\"` folder I include a `Client` folder that later can be a list of folders per client.
+- The client has several folders with the months of the year.
+Within each month you should have the XML file with the shipments, this should have the name "carregamento_**X**.xml", where **X** corresponds to the shipment number. e.g: *carregamento_1.xml*, *carregamento_2.xml*, etc.